sroucheray/bootscope/README.md

 define(["jquery"], function($){
     //Here is the module logic
-    //The code here is executed once in page life, when the module is loaded return function(node){
+    //The code here is executed once in page life, when the module is loaded return function(element){
       //Here is the menu logic
-      //This code is executed for each node found on the page with
+      //This code is executed for each element found on the page with
       //the data-feat attribute linked to this module

-      //node is the div holding the data-feat attribute }
+      //element is the div holding the data-feat attribute }
 });
 ```